 There is nothing like an aerial perspective, especially to offer an overview of the varied geography of Reunion Island.
 Opt for a helicopter flight with Coral Hélicoptéres or alternately you could take a microlight tour with FelixULM who operate out of Le Port.
 The thermal drafts of Reunion Island make it the ideal place for just about any kind of gliding sport, including skydiving.
 Even if you haven’t tried skydiving before, there couldn’t be a more beautiful place to make your first jump.

 When on Reunion Island – Dance.
 Maloya is the rhythmic music on which plantation workers have been singing their joys and woes since the days of Isle de Bourbon.
 Today the focus has shifted from the political voice of slaves to a message of peace and hope for the environment under the guidance of legendary Creole musician, poet and activist Danyèl Waro, who is determined to keep the tradition alive.

-– Air Austral offering direct four hours flights between Johannesburg and St Denis on Thursdays and Sundays.- South Africans Passport holders do not need a visa to visit Reunion.
+– Air Austral offers direct four hours flights between Johannesburg and St Denis on Thursdays and Sundays.- South Africans Passport holders do not need a visa to visit Reunion.

 – Allow yourself at least a week on the ground.

-– Pack for all seasons, its very hot and humid on the coastline yet can be cool inland and on those mountains.
-Summer is November to April with temperatures peaking in the high 30’s.
+– Pack for all seasons, it is very hot and humid on the coastline yet can be cool inland and on those mountains.
+Summer is from November to April with temperatures peaking in the high 30s.
 Winter from May to October is slightly milder.
 All year round the water temperature stays at around 25°C.

 – Everywhere there are inviting beaches to be enjoyed, yet know to only swim in the safe bathing areas, as there’s a high density of sharks in the surrounding waters.